Nonlinear Network Identifiability with Full Excitations: Directed acyclic graphs (DAGs)

 Since $j$ does not affect the functions $F_\ell$ for $\ell\in\NN_i\setminus \{ j \}$, we have that $\hat F_\ell=F_\ell$, so that \eqref{eq:node_i_subgraph} implies \eqref{eq:equal_f_tilde_one_path}.
 Therefore, if the edges $f_{i,\ell}$ and the functions $F_\ell$ for $\ell\in\NN_i\setminus\{j\}$ are identifiable in $G_{V\setminus\{ j \}}$, they are also identifiable in $G$. \end{proof}

 For instance, in the DAG in Fig.~\ref{fig:induced_graph}, the node 2 has only one path to its out-neighbor 5.
-According to Lemma~\ref{lemma:removal_node}, if the node 2 is measured and $f_{5,2}$ is identifiable, the edges $f_{5,1}$, $f_{5,3}$ and $f_{5,4}$ and the functions $F_1$, $F_3$ and $F_4$ are identifiable with the measurement of the node 5 if and only if they are identifiable in the subgraph $G_{V\setminus \{ 2\}}$ obtained with the removal of the node 2.
+According to Lemma~\ref{lemma:removal_node}, if the node 2 is measured and $f_{5,2}$ is identifiable, the edges $f_{5,1}$, $f_{5,3}$ and $f_{5,4}$ and the functions $F_1$, $F_3$ and $F_4$ are identifiable with the measurement of the node 5 if they are identifiable in the subgraph $G_{V\setminus \{ 2\}}$ obtained with the removal of the node 2.

-Lemma~\ref{lemma:removal_node} also holds in the linear case, but its importance lies mainly in the nonlinear case where the information associated with the measurement of the node $j$ can be obtained without measuring this node as it can be seen in the proof of Theorem~\ref{thm:DAG_Volterra}.
-Before introducing the main result of this section, we will need the following technical lemma where we remind that $\tau$ is the shift operator of coordinates defined in Section~\ref{sec:notation}.
+Lemma~\ref{lemma:removal_node} also holds in the linear case, but its importance lies mainly in the nonlinear case where the information associated with the measurement of the node $j$ can be obtained without measuring this node as it will be seen in the proof of Theorem~\ref{thm:DAG_Volterra}.
+Notice that the statement of Lemma~\ref{lemma:removal_node} is only local at a specific node $i$, but it can be applied independently to each measured node.
+Before introducing the main result of this section, we will need the following technical lemmas where we remind that $\tau$ is the shift operator of coordinates defined in Section~\ref{sec:notation}.

-\begin{lemma}[Sum of multivariate functions] Given three nonzero analytic functions $f:\R^p\to \R$ and $g,\tilde g:\R^q\to\R$.
+\begin{lemma}[Sum of multivariate functions] Given three non identically zero twice continuously differentiable functions $f:\R^p\to \R$ and $g,\tilde g:\R^q\to\R$.
 Let us assume that at least one of the partial derivatives of $f$ is not constant and they satisfy: